tierratechnologies/logmate.co.nz/content/blog/driver-fatigue.md

 First, imagine this.

-You head to the bar after work with your colleagues and accidentally have a few too many wines.
+You head to the bar after work with your colleagues and accidentally have a few too many beers.
 What do you do?
-Get in your car and drive home, or call an Uber?
+Get in your car and drive home, jump in a rideshare?
 For most of us, that's a no-brainer.
-We leave the car behind and catch the Uber, a) because drink driving is illegal with severe legal consequences and b) you could get in an accident.
+We leave the car behind and catch the rideshare, a) because drink driving is illegal with severe legal consequences and b) you could get in an accident.

 Well, how about scenario two.

 Your toddler has decided to be nocturnal and is trying to strong-arm everyone else in your household to follow suit.
-On one particular night, your darling child won't even let you get 10min of solid sleep.
+On one particular night, your darling cherub won't even let you get 10min of solid sleep.
 You reluctantly pull yourself to work the next morning and struggle your way through the day.
 It hits 5 pm and its time to go home.
 At this point, you've not actually slept for 36 hours.
 Do you get in your car and still drive home?
 Unfortunately, the answer is probably yes.

 While these two scenarios are seemingly very different, the outcomes of the choice to get behind the wheel are scarily similar.
 In this story I want to talk about the massive impact driving fatigued can have on road safety and what should be done about it.